van-richard/CodingNotes/_sources/notebooks/QuickStart/SSH.md

 :::
 ::::

+:::{note}
-In the very first login to the computer, you will get the following prompt:
+On the first login attempt, you will get the following prompt:

 ```bash
 The authenticity of host 'pete.hpc.okstate.edu' cannot be established.